Ready to study?

 When 2+ templates are selected, the bulk creator appears.
 Describe your study material (or upload images, documents, or audio) and the AI will:

 Pick a model tier (Pro/Smart/Fast) and card count (Auto or fixed 5–50).
-Use Per-Template Settings to control input method, AI grading, tier, feedback, and TTS per template type.
-These settings persist across sessions.
+Each template type has built-in optimized settings for AI feedback, grading, and TTS.

 After generation, review the cards, uncheck any you don't want, then Save All or Save Selected.